The secret service sees Schoigu's plans falter

 Shoigu wants to increase the Russian army: to 1.5 million soldiers

-Russian Defense Minister Sergei Shoigu recently announced, among other things, that he intends to increase the number of troops from 1.15 to 1.5 million.
-“Shoygu’s plans signal that the Russian leadership most likely assumes that an increased conventional military threat will persist for many years beyond the current Ukraine war,” it said in London. (dpa/frs)
+The Russian Defense Minister Sergei Shoigu recently announced, among other things, that he wanted to increase the number of troops from 1.15 to 1.5 million soldiers.
+“Shoigu’s plans signal that the Russian leadership most likely assumes that an increased conventional military threat will persist for many years beyond the current Ukraine war,” it said in London. (dpa/frs)

 #secret #service #sees #Schoigus #plans #falter